-Sarah Jessica Parker and Matthew Broderick's Unusual Love Story
+Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E!
+Online

 It can be easy to forget that these two award-winning actors go home to each other at the end of those long days.
-But now is not the time, with their 21st wedding anniversary happening Saturday, to take one of the most enduring couples in show business for granted.
+But now is not the time to take one of the most enduring couples in show business for granted.

 "I love Matthew Broderick," Parker declared in Harper's Bazaar in 2013.
 "Call me crazy, but I love him.
 We can only be in the marriage we are.
 We're very devoted to our family and our lives.
 I love our life.
 I love that he's the father of my children, and it's because of him that there's this whole other world that I love."